 Log off and close your browser.

 Since browsers cache, or store, information that has been entered or viewed during secure connections, it may be possible to view personal information after you close the session.
-This is especially important when using a public or shared computer.
-You reduce this risk by logging off the online banking website (not just clicking the "X" in the top right corner of the browser) and exiting your browser.
+This is especially important to know when using a public or shared computer.
+Reduce this risk by logging off of online banking websites (not just clicking the "X" in the top right corner of the browser) and exiting your browser.
 You may also consider clearing your disk and memory cache (methods vary for how to do this depending on browser type, but usually include adjusting your Internet options).

 Click below for more online banking Security Tips!